m4p0/Geutebrueck_GCore_X64_RCE_BO/README.md

 2016-07-29 > Vendor was contacted and asked about the vulnerability status and if the customers were informed.
 No reply from vendor.

-2016-08-19 > Vendor replied that the customers were informend and an update is available since 2016-07-22.
+2016-08-19 > Vendor replied that the customers were informed and an update is available since 2016-07-22.

 2017-01-24 > Full disclosure and publication of metasploit module.